nanodesks/Destiny/README.md

 # A Life game, created by Akira P. Liwanag -  Incubator Studios, Outbeat Production

-"Like ripples in a pond when a rock is thrown.."

-Destiny (Destiny.py) is a text-based terminal program in python3 programming language that gives the meta-information of lived experience that utilizes real-life karmic point system to determine the results of a chosen function.
-It has the aim for personal learning.
-As it's backbone being based mainly on the Random programming function, it not only successfully makes the concept of being in terms with personal spiritual wealth a solid supporting foundation but also delivers the desired prompt results acutely with the said concept.
-The program gives the user an interface to interact with personal meta-reality.

-you must have Python 3 installed then run this command in your terminal:

-"python3 Destiny.py" (you must be in the same folder as the Destiny.py file)

 # Functions:

   version | [blank input] for nano | profile | note / journal / save | search